Moses Lim: Other

 In 1975, Lim's father died of a heart attack and Lim joined the automotive spare parts import-export firm which his father co-owned.
 Lim eventually started his own spare parts trading company.

+In the 1990s, Lim had other companies which traded and market health food and premium gifts.

-Lim serves as chairman for a bridal store and a real estate company.
-Lim left the entertainment industry and hence he was not nominated for Top 10 Most Popular Male Artistes.
+Lim served as chairman for a bridal store and a real estate company.